Applied Physics ,BS

 ASU has transfer partnerships in Arizona and across the country to create a simplified transfer experience for students.
 These pathway programs include exclusive benefits, tools and resources, and they help students save time and money in their college journey.

-By studying abroad, students majoring in applied physics gain valuable hands-on experience tailored to their unique interests and skill sets, personal enrichment, heightened cultural competency, and leadership and critical thinking skills that will be an advantage in their careers.
+By studying abroad, students majoring in applied physics gain valuable hands-on experience tailored to their specific interests and skill sets, along with personal enrichment, heightened cultural competency, and leadership and critical thinking skills that will be an advantage in their careers.

-With more than 300 Global Education programs available, whether in a foreign country, in the U.S. or online, students build communication skills, are challenged to adapt and persevere, are exposed to differences across the world, and increase their ability to work with diverse groups of people.
+With more than 300 Global Education programs available to them, whether in a foreign country, in the U.S. or online, students build communication skills, are challenged to adapt and persevere, are exposed to differences across the world, and increase their ability to work with diverse groups of people.

 Example job titles and salaries listed below are not necessarily entry level, and students should take into consideration how years of experience and geographical location may affect pay scales.
 Some jobs also may require advanced degrees, certifications or state-specific licensure.